Academic-ID/sapienAI/README.md

 <img width="49%" alt="AcademicID" src="https://github.com/user-attachments/assets/1a89823f-d7f9-4a99-93d0-5aade121f2a7" />
 </div>

+> [!IMPORTANT]
+> The Editor feature is no longer being maintained.
+It still works, but the functionality is being moved into Research Spaces.
+> It is recommended that any new writing be started in the Research Space editor.

 ## Beta notice!

 SapienAI is still under active development.
 Testing has been limited and only on